Frequently asked questions and answers

 When planting an iris rhizome, the top of the rhizome (iris root) should be level with the surface of the soil in warm winter areas, and about an inch below the surface in cold (daytime freezing) winter areas.
 Spread out the roots facing downward on a mound of soil and pack soil firmly around the roots to eliminate air packets.
 Plant higher instead of deeper.

 Spacing between different varieties (names) should be about 2 to 3 feet apart.
-Same varieties should be about 1 to 1 1/2 feet apart.
+Same varieties should be about 1 foot apart.

 How much sunlight?